No. 48 Keep a nature diary

 Write down when and where you see different plants and animals and share your findings with a local wildlife group.
 Your information could help experts monitor and protect the wildlife near you.

-You could also keep a weather journal and complete three more '50 things' activities at the same time – No. 33 Go cloud-watching, No. 23 Get up for sunrise and No. 49 Watch the sunset.
+You could also keep a weather journal and complete three more ‘50 things’ activities at the same time: go cloud watching, get up for the sunrise and watch the sunset.

 Could your nature diary take the form of a picture book or a slideshow?
 Take photos of your adventures and findings and, at the end of the year, show them to your friends and family.
 If you’re feeling extra creative, you might like to record some wild sounds on a microphone and play them in the background of the slideshow.